• HOME

 72 inches x 72 inches

-The Bedtime Stories are book-like objects that investigate our human sexual behavior and courtship.
+The Bedtime Stories are over-sized, book-like objects that hang from the wall.
 Each "book" closes with a brass catch in the front which the viewer is invited to open as if it were a private diary, highlighting the blurred line between the public and the private.
-Opening the panels of these books reveal parts of the human body and words that are sewn onto fabric in an erogenous context.

 Bedtime Stories VI, 1997 (closed)